sheehui/tp/docs/UserGuide.md

 #### 4.2.5 View Client Information : `view`

-Access client information in a 'client view' mode where all data on the client is presented to you.
-Once in the page, you can see each field in detail and edit existing information.
+Allows you to open the client window to access all data on your specific chosen client.
+Once in this window, you can see each client field in detail and edit existing information.
+You may refer to our [Client Window Commands](#43-client-window) to learn more about what you can do after executing `view`.

 Format: `view INDEX`